xelatihy/yocto-gl/docs/yocto_gl.md

 mesh obtained with subdivide_elems_linear() and subdivide_vert_linear().
 To handle open meshes with boundary, get the boundary from make_boundary_edge() and pass it as crease_lines.
 To fix the boundary entirely, just get the boundary vertices and pass it as creases.
-This is instances for vecs and floats.
+This is implemented for vecs and floats.

 #### Function subdivide_bezier_recursive()